joeyhdz/Stats-Project-2/knit files/project.md

   in the model (if they were significant) and how much they helped/hurt the model.

-- if an interaction helped the model and was significant then it was kept, in this case it was height:bonemed_fu and bmi:bonemed.
+- If an interaction helped the model and was significant then it was kept, in this case it was height:bonemed_fu and bmi:bonemed.

-# Complex Model 1

 ``` r
 complex <- glm(fracture~age+priorfrac+height+momfrac+bonemed+bmi+bonemed_fu+